BenetManzanaresSalor/TextRe-Identification/README.md

 * **Data pretreatment**:
   * **Anonymized background knowledge**:
     * **ANONIMIZE_BACKGROUND_KNOWLEDGE | Boolean | Default=true**: If during document pretreatment generate an anonymized version of the background knowledge documents using [spaCy NER](https://spacy.io/api/entityrecognizer) that would be used along with the non-anonymized version.
 Its usage is strongly recommended, since it can significantly improve re-identification risks.
 As a counterpoint, it roughly duplicates the training samples, incrementing the training time and RAM consumsumption.
-    * **only_use_anonymized_background_knowledge | Boolean | Default=alse**: If only using the anonymized version of the background knowledge, instead of concatenating it with the non-anonymized version.
+    * **only_use_anonymized_background_knowledge | Boolean | Default=false**: If only using the anonymized version of the background knowledge, instead of concatenating it with the non-anonymized version.
 This usually results in higher re-identification risks than using only the non-anonymized version, but lower than using both (anonymized and non-anonymized).
 Created for an ablation study.
   * **Document curation**:
     * **use_document_curation | Boolean | Default=true**: Whether to perform the document curation, consisting of lemmatization and removing of stopwords and special characters.
 It is inexpensive compared to pretraining or finetuning.